bespinian/blog/content/posts/docker-for-local-development.md

 $ docker run -d -p 6379:6379 redis:3
 ```

-Here, we also specified the Redis version we want to use.
+Here, we also specified the Redis version we intend to use.
 You can find the available versions by searching for the respective image on [Docker Store](https://store.docker.com).

 ```shell
 # MySQL